Ecosystem · Mobile-First Viking Cruises · 2024

 Increased Engagement

-Users engaged more with the redesigned app — improved usability and retention.
+Users engaged more with the redesigned app — improved usability, navigation, and retention across key flows.

 86%